What’s the best way to contact Hero Dogs?

 - Seek help for their partner in emergencies.

-Who qualifies for a Hero Dog?
+Who qualifies for a Service Dog from Hero Dogs?

 What breeds of dogs does Hero Dogs use?